-(A) INFANT SEAT INSTALLATION

-An infant seat is used in rear-facing position only.
+(A) INFANT SEAT INSTALLATION An infant seat must be used in rearfacing position only.

-Never install a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.
+• Never install a rear-facing child restraint system on the front passenger seat even if the "AIRBAG OFF" indicator light is illuminated.
+In the event of an accident, the force of the rapid inflation of the front passenger airbag could cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat.

 - Do not install a child restraint system on the second (or third) seat if it interferes with the lock mechanism of the front (or second) seats.
-This can cause death or serious injury to the child and passengers sitting in front (or second) seats in case of a sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system on the second right seat.
+Otherwise, the child or front (or second) seat occupant(s) may be killed or seriously injured in case of sudden braking or a collision. - If the driver's seat position does not allow sufficient space for safe installation, install the child restraint system on the second right seat.

-• When installing a child restraint system in the third seat center position, align both seatbacks at the same angle.
+• When installing a child restraint system in the third seat center position, adjust both seatbacks to the same angle.
 Otherwise, the child restraint system cannot be securely restrained and this may cause death or serious injuries in a collision.